 What is Bitcoin and how does it work?

 Essentially, Bitcoin represents a decentralized alternative to existing banking infrastructure.
 From a purely technical standpoint, this system represents a software platform (blockchain) backed up by numerous computers used for solving complex math equations.
 In return, the blockchain generates a fixed amount of “bitcoins” and rewards participants with “block rewards” (bits of this digital currency).

 The digital bits you earn through this process are a viable currency used for digital transactions all around the world.
-Of course, you can exchange bitcoins for physical assets as well.
+Of course, you can keep bitcoins in a hardware wallet until the price is right or exchange bitcoins for physical assets as well.